owncast/owncast.github.io/content/docs/configuration.md

 * Video quality settings.
 * S3 file storage.

-An example config file with additional features can be viewed at [config-example-full.yaml](config-example-full.yaml).
+An example config file with additional features can be viewed [below](#full-example).

 ## Video Quality